 2. Calculate Earnings & Deductions

-If you’re using payroll software like Paychex, these steps may all be captured in a “run payroll” option or button.
-The exact steps, keystrokes, or calculations depend on the software you’re using.
+If you’re using payroll software like RUN by ADP, these steps may all happen with the click of a “run payroll” option or button.
+The specific steps, keystrokes, or calculations depend on the software you’re using.

 Verify hours worked against the time card data to make sure you’re paying each employee for the correct number of hours worked in the pay cycle.
 Each payroll system will have a different way to verify this data.